huguesrichard/Allopipe/README.md

 	conda activate Allopipe
 	python -m pip install -r requirements.txt
 ```
+1) Remember that to run prediction of affinity for the peptides you will also need netMHCpan installed (netchop to account for proteasomal cleavage).

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) Preprocess the input data: variant annotation <a name="vep"></a>

 <br/>

-**AlloPipe input file(s) must be variant-annotated .VCF file(s).
+**AlloPipe input file(s) must be variant-annotated VCF file(s).
 We highly recommend performing the variant annotation with the most recent version of VEP using the command line installation and all the arguments specified below.**

 <br/>